Hey, Hey, Rise Up!: Recording

 "Hey, Hey, Rise Up!" was recorded on 30 March 2022 at Gilmour's home by Gilmour and Mason with Guy Pratt, bassist with Pink Floyd since 1987, and keyboardist Nitin Sawhney.
 It was Sawhney's first work with Pink Floyd.
-Gala Wright, Pratt's wife and also the daughter of late Pink Floyd keyboardist and founding member Richard Wright, was also present during the recording.
+Gala Wright, the daughter of late Pink Floyd keyboardist and founding member Richard Wright, was also present during the recording.

 The song—whose title comes from the last line of "Oh, the Red Viburnum in the Meadow", which some translations give as "Hey, hey, rise up and rejoice"—opens with a sample from another recording of Charnetskii's anthem, by the Veryovka Ukrainian Folk Choir.

 Music video

 The music video was directed by Mat Whitecross, also on 30 March, on a set designed by Pedan.
 In the video, the band play while Khlyvnyuk's Sophia Square video is projected behind them.
 The performance is intercut with scenes of war damage, survivors and refugees in Ukraine.
 Mason's drums are decorated with reproductions of a painting by Maria Primachenko, a Ukrainian artist, several of whose works were destroyed in a fire caused by Russian shelling during the invasion.